Impact & Research

 2005: A creative business incubator model is introduced.

-2006: Sees the first of a series of high profile site-specific installations by Cockpit Arts designer-makers – these include The Great Eastern Hotel, The Shop at Bluebird and Canary Wharf Window Showcase.
+2006: Sees the first of a series of high profile site-specific installations by Cockpit makers – these include The Great Eastern Hotel, The Shop at Bluebird and Canary Wharf Window Showcase.

-2007: The professional development workshops are opened out to creative-businesses operating outside Cockpit Arts, reaching a further 300 designer makers each year.
+2007: The professional development workshops are opened out to creative-businesses operating outside Cockpit, reaching a further 300 makers each year.

 2008: Research findings exploring business activity & performance in the craft sector are released.

-2009: Cockpit Arts’ Maker Difference campaign generates over 12,000 supporters for designer-makers.
-Cockpit designer-makers report an average 158% increase in profit.
+2009: Cockpit’s Maker Difference campaign generates over 12,000 supporters for makers.
+Cockpit makers report an average 158% increase in profit.

 2011: Exciting celebrations for 25th Birthday with celebrity guests and a new Consultancy Service which grabs global interest.
 The Prince’s Trust partners our Creative Careers programme.

-2012: Made in London, Loved Worldwide campaign celebrates a report highlighting that 57% of Cockpit Arts designer-makers are now exporting their work, compared to only 30% nationally.
+2012: Made in London, Loved Worldwide campaign celebrates a report highlighting that 57% of Cockpit makers are now exporting their work, compared to only 30% nationally.

 2013: A record 24 Awards and Bursaries awarded in the year, including the new Cockpit Arts Setting up Bursaries offered to those starting out in a craft career.

-2014: Cockpit Arts rolls out a pilot Creative Employment Programme supporting 22 designer-makers to create 12 new jobs.
+2014: Cockpit rolls out a pilot Creative Employment Programme supporting 22 makers to create 12 new jobs.
 Five new studios are added to the Deptford incubator so the organisation can accommodate a total of 170 business across both sites.